azarnyx/azarnyx.github.io/_posts/2016-10-12-Org-mode-emacs.md

 #### TODOs

-* It is still not clear for me how to set up synchonization with Google Calendars Tasks.
+* It is still not clear for me how to set up synchronization with Google Calendars Tasks.